 There’s no better place to linger over Sunday lunch on a weekend in Chiang Mai than at Huen Jai Yong.
 Have the hotel arrange a taxi to take you and wait for you (organise a fixed price in advance, don’t use the metre), as it’s a 30-minute drive from the Old City.
 Bangkok-based Australian Thai chef David Thompson (of Nahm restauranat) and American Thai chef Andy Ricker, a part-time Chiang Mai resident, both recommend this rustic restaurant specialising in authentic, earthy Lanna food.
 We went with local restaurant owners who appeared to order everything on the menu, but make sure to try the nam prik num (roasted green-chilli, garlic and onion relish), pork crackling (kep moo), naem (fermented pork sausage), and gaeng hang lay (pork curry).
 Reservations necessary.
 65 Moo 4, San Kamphaeng Road, Tambon Buak Khang, Chiang Mai, 086 6718710.

+A weekend in Chiang Mai would be incomplete without some art.
 If you haven’t whiled away the afternoon feasting on the fantastic Lanna food at Huen Jai Yong, then spend some time at Chiang Mai’s marvellous Maiiam Contemporary Art Museum.
 Opened in mid-2016 in a breathtakingly remodelled warehouse in the craftsy area of Sankhampaeng, half an hour east of the Chiang Mai’s Old City, the building is clad in a mosaic of mirrored tiles, so that it shimmers in the changing light.
 The wonderful space hosts around 600 art works from the private collections of the late Patsri Bunnag, her surviving husband Jean Michel Beurdeley and their son Eric Bunnag Booth, as well as rotating shows of works by Thai and international artists, exhibitions of costumes, installations, and film screenings.
 Adults 150 Baht, students 100 Baht, children under 12 free.
 Wed-Mon 10am-6pm.
 122 Moo 7 Tonpao, Sankampheang, Chiang Mai.